HermiloOrtega/TimeCardTracker/README.md

 No sign-in.
 No complicated setup.
 No subscriptions.
 Just a calendar where you track your time.

-The long-term goal is to integrate with other tools (calendar apps, billing systems, etc.), but the foundation is personal time tracking — and that part works now.
+**This started as a personal proof of concept** — a working prototype to validate the idea, refine the UX, and demonstrate the value of a dedicated time tracking module before investing in a larger integration.
+The goal is to showcase it as a standalone tool and, once approved, incorporate it as an additional module within internal business tools — bringing time tracking natively into the platforms where the work already happens.

+The foundation is solid and working.
+Future iterations will focus on deeper integrations and broader team use cases.

 ---